truenas/documentation/content/SCALE/SCALETutorials/Credentials/ManageLocalUsersSCALE.md

 If you are using an SSH public key, always keep a backup of the key.

 Select the [shell]({{< relref "LocalUsersScreensSCALE.md" >}}) option for the user from the **Shell** dropdown options.
-Set the local admin user shell to **TrueNAS CLI** to open shell in the SCALE CLI.
+Set the local admin user shell to **TrueNAS CLI** to open shell in the TrueNAS CLI.
 Set to **TrueNAS Console** to open in the Console Setup Menu for SCALE.

 Selecting **Lock User** disables all password-based functionality for the account until you clear the checkbox.